Chuba-Oraka/kubeflow/content/kubernetes_dist_training/submit_job.md

 **Congratulations!**

-You just trained a distributed TensorFlow model using Horovod on Amazon EKS with the FSx for Lustre distributed file system backed by S3!
+You just trained a Distributed TensorFlow Model using Horovod on Amazon EKS with the FSx for Lustre distributed file system backed by S3!

 **High-five!!**